connorpmullins/connorpmullins.github.io/about.markdown

 permalink: /about/
 ---

-I want to capture who I am, what I think about, ideas I want to create, my preferences, and relay things I find interesting.
-Topics include: how to live well, frameworks for thinking about various concepts, art, where the world is going, innovation, and what it all means.
+I'm Connor Mullins.
+I'm documenting who I am, what I think about, the ideas I'm building toward, and the preferences that guide my decisions.
+The through line: how to live well, frameworks for understanding complex systems, art that rearranges me, where the world is going, innovation, and what it all means.

+This site is a living notebook.
+Expect drafts, experiments, and the occasional sharp corner.
+I reserve the right to change my mind each time a better idea walks through the door.